Everything travelers need to know about coronavirus - KRDO

 Air France, KLM and others have also outlined schedule changes and flexible policies for impacted travelers.

-Airlines all over the world have slashed flights amid the outbreak, with many suspending or vastly reducing service to hard-hit countries such as China and Italy.
-They’ve also cut domestic service and other routes following a precipitous drop in demand.
+Airlines all over the world have slashed flights amid the outbreak, with many suspending service to hard-hit countries such as China and Italy.
+They’ve also slashed domestic service and other routes following a precipitous drop in demand.

-Some airlines, including United, American, JetBlue and Delta, have recently built more flexibility into new bookings, waiving change fees for some travel periods in March.
+Some airlines, including United, American, JetBlue and Delta, have built more flexibility into new bookings, waiving change fees for certain periods.

 Travelers with upcoming bookings should check with their airlines and look for advisories posted on carriers’ websites.

-Amtrak has also cut some rail service in the US due to a drop in demand.
+Amtrak has deeply cut some rail service in the US due to a drop in demand.
 Amtrak is waiving change fees on all existing or new train reservations made before April 30, 2020.

 Airline cleaning efforts and traveler hygiene

-Airlines have bumped up their sanitation efforts to stem the virus’ spread, and the US Centers for Disease Control and Prevention (CDC) recently released guidance on aircraft cleaning.
+Airlines have bumped up their sanitation efforts to stem the virus’ spread, and the US Centers for Disease Control and Prevention (CDC) has posted guidance on aircraft cleaning.

 Delta Air Lines started using a fogging technique in February “with a highly effective, EPA-registered disinfectant” on flights arriving in the US from Asia.